 Loikaw and surroundings are famous not only for its richness in culture but also for the existence of one of Myanmar’s largest hydro-power plants, Lawpita I and II, which have already passed their golden jubilee.

-Enjoy great view over the city and nearby hills from TaungKweZedi (TaungKwe pagoda) in the centre of the town and spend the day exploring Loikaw and nearby Padaung villages to observe their daily life, houses and meet with Padaung ladies.
+On arrival, enjoy great view over the city and nearby hills from TaungKweZedi (TaungKwe pagoda) in the centre of the town

-On arrival, transfer to hotel in Nyaung Shwe or jetty to board your hotel in Inle Lake.
+On arrival, visit more then hundred years old Shwe Yan Pyay monastery and take a memorable photo with its oval shape windows.
+Then,transfer to hotel in Nyaung Shwe or jetty to board your hotel in Inle Lake.